ethereum/consensus-specs/specs/phase0/p2p-interface.md

 *Note*: By convention, the `error_message` is a sequence of bytes that MAY be interpreted as a UTF-8 string (for debugging purposes).
 Clients MUST treat as valid any byte sequences.

+The responder MAY penalise peers that concurrently open more than two streams for the same request type, for the protocol ID:s defined in this specification.

 #### Encoding strategies